 23. Confidentiality

-Except as otherwise set forth in this paragraph, Optionor agrees to maintain in confidence the information contained in this Option (including its existence) or pertaining to the sale contemplated hereby and the information and data furnished or made available by either party, its agents and representatives in connection with Optionee's investigation of the Property and the transactions contemplated by the Option; provided, however, Optionor, its agents and representatives may disclose such information and data (a) to such party's accountants, attorneys, prospective lenders or investors, investment bankers, underwriters, ratings agencies, partners, consultants and other advisors in connection with the transactions contemplated by this Option (collectively, "Representatives") to the extent that such Representatives reasonably need to know such information and data in order to assist, and perform services on behalf of, Optionor or Optionee; and (b) to the extent required by any applicable statute, law, regulation or governmental authority or as deemed necessary by Optionee in connection with its proposed use of this Property or the Project.
+Except as otherwise set forth in this paragraph, Optionor agrees to maintain in confidence the information contained in this Option (including its existence) or pertaining to the sale contemplated hereby and the information and data furnished or made available by either party, its agents and representatives in connection with Optionee's investigation of the Property and the transactions contemplated by the Option; provided, however, Optionor, its agents and representatives may disclose such information and data (a) to such party's accountants, attorneys, prospective lenders or investors, investment bankers, underwriters, ratings agencies, partners, consultants and other advisors in connection with the transactions contemplated by this Option (collectively, "Representatives") to the extent that such Representatives reasonably need to know such information and data in order to assist, and perform services on behalf of, Optionor or Optionee; Need to include that they need to keep the information confi as provided herein and (b) to the extent required by any applicable statute, law, regulation or governmental authority or as deemed necessary by Optionee in connection with its proposed use of this Property or the Project.

 24. Cooperation